dobriban/stat-431-project/README.md

  ## Epidemiological aspects:
   - estimating the reproductive number of the virus & other aspects (e.g., mean interval between infection and symptoms/incubation period [both mean and other percentiles], epidemic doubling time, mean serial interval, onset-to-first-medical-visit and onset-to- admission distribution, serial interval distribution, i.e.,  the delay between illness onset dates in successive cases in chains of transmission)
+      + a specific interesting problem is estimating R_0 based on the serial interval distribution and the doubling time
   - estimating the mortality rate for various groups (e.g., first understand the demographics of the cases, then understand possible sampling biases)
   - estimating the effectiveness of interventions like masks, travel bans, and social distancing in reducing the spread
   - estimating and modelling the growth rate